what it takes to be a successful brand ambassador

 Brand ambassadorship thrives on long-lasting relationships with customers, prospects, distributors; you name it.

 That calls for you to learn the art of connecting with others intimately.
-And build a community around the brand.
+To build a community around the brand.

 (Being an outgoing person helps.
 Think of a fun person you’d love to be at your party.)